-Much of the team strategies and tactics come from the head coach and other coaches.
+Most of the team strategies and tactics come from the head coach and other coaches.
 They devise strategies and schemes to score the ball and keep the opposing team from doing so.

 Check out our nba bettting system guide for more tips.

-In 1891, James Naismith was a physical education professor and instructor at the International Young Men's Christian Association Training School (YMCA) and wanted to keep his gym class active when they were forced inside due to the weather.
+In 1891, James Naismith was a physical education professor and instructor at the International Young Men's Christian Association Training School (YMCA).
+Naismith wanted a way to keep his gym class active whenever they were forced inside due to inclement weather.

 In 1957, rookie center Bill Russell joined the Boston Celtics, who already had future Hall of Famers in player Bob Cousy and coach Red Auerbach.
 The team dominated the next decade and a half, winning 11 NBA championships.

 In 1967, the NBA started to compete with the ABA (American Basketball Association), which began to gain in popularity and was signing some of the biggest stars out of college

-Bird and Johnson would help create the biggest rivalry in the Boston Celtics and Los Angeles Lakers, and each won multiple titles in the 80s.
+Bird and Johnson would help create the biggest rivalry in the Boston Celtics and Los Angeles Lakers, and each won multiple titles in the 1980's.
 Jordan and the Chicago Bulls won six titles under legendary head coach Phil Jackson in the 1990s.

-The league got another surge of popularity after it was announced in the early 90s that players from the NBA could compete in the Olympics.
-In 1992, the Dream Team was created with the likes of Bird, Jordan, and Johnson leading the way.
-All 11 NBA players that were on the team are in the Hall of Fame.
+The league enjoyed another surge in popularity in the early 1990's, when it was announced that players from the NBA could compete in the Olympics.
+In 1992, an Olympic 'Dream Team' was created with the likes of Bird, Jordan, and Johnson leading the way.
+All 11 NBA players that were on that team are now in the Hall of Fame.

 The 30 teams in the NBA are: